Vitamin C and COVID-19

 The role that vitamin C might play in recovery from coronavirus has come to light recently as doctors from the United States and around the world are reportedly prescribing high doses of vitamin C to patients in intensive care.

-Doctors in New York have been prescribing critically ill coronavirus patients large doses of vitamin C, and it is also being trialled in hard-hit China where COVID-19 originated.
+Doctors in New York have been prescribing critically ill coronavirus patients large doses of vitamin C, and it is also being trialed in hard-hit China where COVID-19 originated.
 But the results of a study at Wuhan University – where 140 patients are being given big amounts of the antioxidant intravenously to establish if it could improve outcomes – will not be completed until September.

 At the moment, there is no evidence that taking vitamin C supplements could prevent or cure the respiratory illness COVID-19.